1of0/php-serializer/README.md

 ### Custom property converters

 Much like [Json.NET's custom converters](http://www.newtonsoft.com/json/help/html/CustomJsonConverter.htm), this library also allows you to build and specify custom converters for specified properties.
-Refer to the `CustomConverterInterface` interface and `@CustomConverter` annotation in the [documentation](documentation.md) for this feature.
+Refer to the `CustomMemberConverterInterface` interface, `CustomObjectConverterInterface` interface and `@CustomConverter` annotation in the [documentation](documentation.md) for this feature.

 ### Reference properties